JimGaleForce/AdoExtension/README.md

 * Go to your desired sprint
 * Click "Generate Summary"

+## Setting up Development Environment

+This extension requires NPM to be installed.
+It uses Vite to compile the extension.

+To build this extension, perform the following:
+* Download the repository locally
+* Open the repository in VSCode
+* Run `npm install` to grab all the necessary packaages
+* If developing:
+  * Run `npm run dev`
+  * This will create a `dist` folder with the extensions distribution files
+  * In your Edge browser, go to the extension page, and click `Load Unpacked`.
+Select the `Dist` folder that was created
+  * Any changes you make will be live updated to the extension
+* If distributing:
+  * Run `npm run build`
+  * This will create a `dist` folder with the minified, and compressed extensions distribution files
+  * Zip the contents of the dist folder, and distribute that in the extension marketplace
+  * **Note:** If the extension is loaded unpacked in Edge when the production build is made, ensure you go back to the extensions page and select `Reload` on the extension

+## Testing

+Testing infrastructure is currently not in place at this time.
+Right now the best way to test is to run the development environment and check the extensions page for any errors.

+Due to the way hotswappable modules work, you may encounter errors that point to Vite.
+Whenever you make a change, please ensure to `Reload` the extension, and clear all errors.
+If you proceed to get an error after performing these steps, then the error is likely valid.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.